Apotheosiz/fe20tp2_bev_11/README.md

 <FINK logo here>

-****A functioning app with a sign-up page where you can search, favorite, unfavorite and show stock tickers last price and evolution while loged in.
-When selecting a ticker a graph will show you the stock evolution either by day, month or year, as well as news to chosen ticker.
+****A functioning app with a sign-up page where you can search, favorite, unfavorite and show stock tickers last price and evolution while signed in.
+When selecting a ticker a graph will show you the stock evolution either by day, month or year, as well as news related to chosen ticker.
 The app can be customized after a specific client's company and it also has a company chat.
 Eventually a few more features like a more polished admin page will be added in the future.****

 ## Demo 📸